Four Elements DMTM Embodied Psychotherapy

 - mindfulness meditation

 - is a psychotherapeutic approach applicable to those who wish to work in an embodied way, exploring the body-mind connection.
-Effective in daily life, especially for those experiencing acute stress and stress related illnesses.
+Beneficial especially for those experiencing anxiety, acute stress and stress related illnesses.

-- offers tools for transforming difficult sensations and emotions that are ‘held’ in the body, such as anxiety, fear, anger and trauma.
+- offers tools for transforming difficult sensations and emotions that are ‘held’ in the body, such as trauma, anxiety, fear and anger

 - emphasises therapeutic process in the context of a contained group, & facilitates therapeutic meditation in an accessible format.